OPM/ResInsight/Documentation/UsersGuide/UsersGuide.md

 ## Introduction

-ResInsight is a tool for visualizing Eclipse Reservoir simulation related data, and aims to be fast, accessible and flexible and to contain tools and visualization modes requested and designed by Reservoir engineers.
+ResInsight is a tool for visualizing Eclipse Reservoir simulation related data, and aims to be fast, accessible, flexible and to present tools and visualization modes requested and designed by Reservoir engineers.

 The main input data is